Tuition and Fees

 Theater Design Courses in the Film, Media, Theater Department

-Costume Design, Set Design, Costume Construction, and Technical Theater, per course, $50 materials fee.
+Costume Design, Set Design, Costume Construction, Technical Theater, Drafting, and Production Design per course, $50 materials fee.

 Timetable for Payments